jocortems/azurehybridnetworking/Multiple-VPN-Tunnels-From-CiscoCSR-to-AzureVNG/readme.md

 ```

-We will now inspect the BGP sessions, we should have two BGP sessions to the same neighbor, one for VRF `OUTSIDE_ONE` and one for VRF `OUTSIDE_TWO` and both should be receiving the same number of prefixes:
+We will now inspect the BGP sessions, we should have two BGP sessions to the same neighbor, one for VRF `OUTSIDE_ONE` and one for VRF `OUTSIDE_TWO`, and both should be receiving the same number of prefixes:

 ```bash
 scus-onprem-csr#show ip bgp vpnv4 vrf OUTSIDE_ONE summary